Francisco Luis Héctor de Carondelet

-Francisco Luis Héctor de Carondelet y Bosoist, 5th Baron of Carondelet, (born 1748, Noyelles-sur-Selle, Flanders – died 1807 Quito, Ecuador) was a Spanish administrator of partial Burgundian descent in the employ of the Spanish Empire.
+Francisco Luis Héctor de Carondelet y Bosoist, 5th Baron of Carondelet (1748–1807) was a Spanish administrator of partial Burgundian descent in the employ of the Spanish Empire.
 He was a Knight of Malta.

 Biography

 Youth and military career

 Carondelet entered the service of the King of Spain in 1762, at age fifteen.
 By 1781, he commanded the IV Division, which fought at the Siege of Pensacola in 1781.
 Upon his return to Spain in 1787, he was attached to the Flandres Regimiento, with the rank of Infantry Colonel, and was received in the Order of Malta.
 During this period he married, against his own family's will, a woman from Aragón whose family was very influential at the royal court, Maria Concepción Castaños y Aragorri.

 Governor of El Salvador (1789 – 1791)

 Carondelet was named governor of El Salvador in 1789.
 Because the local indigenous population working in the indigo industry had declined greatly, Carondolet recruited Spanish laborers.
 Their descendants are among the blonde and fair-skinned people of today's Chalatenango Department.